brb225/FragilityTools/README.md

 contingency table with fewer modifications does, the fragility index equals 3.
 Therefore there exists three patients for which their outcome being different would have led to a different statistical conclusion.
-Out of a trial with 270 patients, this is a surprisingly small number, suggesting that the trial’s statistical conclusion of a treatment effect could be fragile.
+Out of a trial with 270 patients, this may be a surprisingly small number, suggesting that the trial’s statistical conclusion of a treatment effect could be fragile.

 We now review the core functions in the package by separately considering the methodological development in each of the above